Oslo waterfront in Bjørvika with modern architecture reflected in the fjord at sunset

 Best areas to stay with kids →

 A weekend in Oslo is short, which means small planning mistakes feel bigger than they would on a longer trip.
-Avoid these and your weekend will feel smoother, calmer, and more like Oslo instead of rushed.
+Avoiding these common pitfalls will make your weekend smoother, calmer, and more like Oslo instead of rushed.

 Not booking Friday or Saturday dinner